School workbooks recommendation

 We found Brain Quest in a bookstore while we were looking for things to do in my son’s summer after kindergarten.
 The K-to- 1 summer workbook was fun and helped maintain what he had learned in kindergarten.
 He loved adding a new sticker to the adventure path after finishing each activity.
 You can finish it in one summer by doing about 5 pages per day, which only takes about 10 minutes.

 These pages can be done after school on weekdays.
 What I like best is that it gives us some structure to leaning on weekends and holidays.
-It’s cheap considering that it has every subject.
-The cost is nothing when you consider the price of outside tutoring.
+It’s cheaper than tutoring.

 Amazon link to K-to-1 summer workbook (160 pages)